Eruption of Mount Vesuvius in 79 AD: Date of the eruption

 In 2007, a study of prevailing winds in Campania showed that the southeasterly debris pattern of the first-century eruption is quite consistent with an autumn event and inconsistent with an August date.
 During June, July, and August, the prevailing winds flow to the west – an arc between the southwest and northwest – virtually all the time.

-As Emperor Titus of the Flavian dynasty (reigning June 24, 79 AD to September 13, 81 AD) garnered victories on the battlefield (including his capture of the Temple of Jerusalem) and other honors, his administration issued coins enumerating his ever-growing accolades.
+As Emperor Titus of the Flavian dynasty (reigning June 24, 79 AD to September 13, 81 AD) garnered victories on the battlefield (including his destroying the Temple of Jerusalem) and other honors, his administration issued coins enumerating his ever-growing accolades.
 Given the limited space on each coin, his achievements were stamped on the coins using an arcane encoding.
 Two of these coins, from early in Titus' reign, were found in a hoard recovered at Pompeii's House of the Golden Bracelet.
 Although the coins' minting dates are somewhat in dispute, a numismatic expert at the British Museum, Richard Abdy, concluded that the latest coin in the hoard was minted on or after June 24 (the first date of Titus' reign) and before September 1, 79 AD.
 Abdy states that it is "remarkable that both coins will have taken just two months after minting to enter circulation and reach Pompeii before the disaster."

 In October 2018, Italian archaeologists uncovered a charcoal inscription reading "the 16th day before the calends (first) of November," or October 17, that was probably "made by a worker renovating a home", and which has subsequently been suggested as "the most likely date for the eruption".
 While the "graffito does not have a year listed [...] the nature of the writing suggests it was done just before the eruption of Vesuvius.
 It was found in an area of a house that was in the process of being renovated, likely just before the volcano erupted". while the charcoal writing itself is "fragile and unlikely to have been preserved for years prior to the utter destruction of Pompeii."
 However, "it is not known whether the Oct[ober] 17 graffito referred to that day, or a day in the past or the future."
 There is some debate about whether charcoal graffito would last more than a year: a study by the Pompeii Archeological Park showed that charcoal graffiti can last for more than a year at the site of the discovered ancient graffito, casting doubt on whether the October date was in 79 AD.

-A collaborative study in 2022 has determined a date of October 24–25 for the eruption in 79 AD.
+A collaborative study in 2022 has determined a date of "between October 24th and November 1st" for the eruption in 79 AD.
+This conclusion has been challenged.